-The University of Amsterdam is offering merit awards for the academic year 2021-2022.
-The studentships are open for students from outside the European Economic Area.
-The studentships are available to pursue Bachelor’s or Master’s programme.
+The University of Amsterdam is offering merit scholarships for the academic year 2023-2024.
+Scholarships are open for students from outside the European Economic Area.
+Scholarships are available to pursue Bachelor’s or Master’s program.

-AMS will not be awarded to candidates who are admitted for a second Bachelor’s or Master’s programme at the University of Amsterdam.
+AMS will not be awarded to candidates admitted for a second Bachelor’s or Master’s program at the University of Amsterdam.
 Students will be selected on the basis of academic merit.

 Nice option to get fund for law study.

 - Scholarship Provider: University of Amsterdam, Netherlands.